Jegge/OldMoofKit/README.md

 ## Errors

-The bike has a dedicated `errorPublisher`, that you can subscripe to to get error messages.
+The bike has a dedicated `errorPublisher`, that you can subscribe to to get error messages.

 ```swift
 let subscription: AnyCancellable = bike.errorPublisher.receive(on: RunLoop.main).sink { error in